GDColon/GD-Pixel-Art/README.md

 happy painting and god bless

-Oh yeah, if you're on Linux or something, tweak line 16 to look something like this:
+Oh yeah, if you're on Linux or using any form of Steam Play for that matter, tweak line 16 to look something like this:

 ```
 let gdLevels = "/home/$USER/.steam/steam/steamapps/compatdata/322170/pfx/drive_c/users/steamuser/AppData/Local/GeometryDash/CCLocalLevels.dat"